fhsinchy/the-docker-handbook/working-with-multi-container-applications-using-docker-compose.md

 If you've cloned the project code repository, then go inside the `fullstack-notes-application` directory.
 Each directory inside the project root contains the code for each services and the corresponding `Dockerfile`.

-Before we start with the `docker-compose.y`a`ml` file let's look at a diagram of how the application is going to work:
+Before we start with the `docker-compose.yaml` file let's look at a diagram of how the application is going to work:

 ![](.gitbook/assets/fullstack-application-design.svg)